binary-com/perl-Test-Pod-CoverageChange/README.md

 # VERSION

-version 0.0001
+version 0.001

 # SYNOPSIS

-It checks all files that placed under the `lib` folder against their POD syntax to see if they have a valid POD syntax or not.
+It checks all files that placed under a given path against their POD syntax and coverage to see if they have a valid POD syntax or not.

 # DESCRIPTION

-Prints **ok** for the files that have no POD syntax error.
+It will generate **ok** if the file have no POD syntax or coverage error.
-Prints **not ok- There is no POD in the file** if the file has no POD at all.
-I put this into a TODO test so CircleCI's tests will pass.
+If the file has no POD at all, it will generate a failing TODO test.
-Prints **not ok- The number of errors in the POD structure** if the file has any error.
-It causes CircleCI's tests to fail.
+If the file has any POD error it will generate a C<not ok> fail test and pointing to the number of errors in the POD structure.

 # AUTHOR